Supravisor/Supravisor/README.md

 - 👋 Hi, I’m @Supravisor
 - 👀 I’m interested in ...
-- 🌱 I’m currently learning Back End Development and APIs.
+- 🌱 I’m currently learning Quality Assurance.
 - 💞️ I’m looking to collaborate on a fun project.
 - 📫 How to reach me ...
 - 😄 Pronouns: ...